ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 As a consequence of this configuration, Oblivious HTTP prevents linkability described above.
 Informally, this means:

 1. Requests and responses are known only to Clients and Oblivious Gateway Resources.
-   In particular, the Oblivious Relay Resource knows the origin and destination of an Encapsulated Request and Response, yet does not know the decrypted contents.
+In particular, the Oblivious Relay Resource knows the origin and destination of an Encapsulated Request and Response, yet it does not know the decrypted contents.
 Likewise, Oblivious Gateway Resources learn only the Oblivious Relay Resource and the decrypted request.
 No entity other than the Client can see the plaintext request and response and can attribute them to the Client.

-2. Oblivous Gateway Resources, and therefore Target Resources, cannot link requests from the same Client in the absence of unique per-Client keys.
+2. Oblivious Gateway Resources, and therefore Target Resources, cannot link requests from the same Client in the absence of unique per-Client keys.

-Traffic analysis that might affect these properties are outside the scope of this document; see {{ta}}.
+Traffic analysis that might affect these properties is outside the scope of this document; see {{ta}}.

 A formal analysis of Oblivious HTTP is in {{OHTTP-ANALYSIS}}.